 You just haven't asked them yet.

-Alison Hall took part in our Career Change Launch Pad, a big part of which is focused on building a powerful community to support you.
+Alison took part in our Career Change Launch Pad, a big part of which is focused on building a powerful community to support you.

 After years of keeping her misery at work secret from the people around her, she started sharing her career change dreams with as many people as possible.